prjemian/spec2nexus/docs/source/plugin.rst

    Try this one, for example: http://regexpal.com/

 Each subclass must define ``key`` as a regular expression match for the control line key.
+It is possible to override any of the supplied plugins.
+Caution is advised to avoid introducing instability.

+..
+A :class:`~spec2nexus.plugin.DuplicateControlLineKey`
-A :class:`~spec2nexus.plugin.DuplicateControlLineKey` exception is raised if ``key`` is not defined.
+   exception is raised if ``key`` is not defined.

 Each subclass must also define a :meth:`process` method to process the control line.
 A :class:`NotImplementedError` exception is raised if ``key`` is not defined.